HJfromNZ/Snowbag/README.md

 # Snowbag
-An aggregator of snowboarding gear, web scraped from Gumtree, Ebay and Facebook Marketplace
+An aggregator of snowboarding gear, displaying results web scraped from Gumtree, Ebay and Facebook Marketplace

-I want to eliminate the time and hassle of trawling through and comparing numerous different web pages

 Outputs an HTML file in the following format: